-From the second half of the 1990s, the higher propensity to save in emerging economies triggered a global saving glut, consisting of massive inflows towards safe assets in the United States; then, from the early 2000s, rising dollar funding by global banks coincided with increasing inflows - a global banking glut - towards private-label US securities.
-We investigate to what extent the global saving glut and the global banking glut have stimulated risk taking in US financial markets, and find significant effects on credit spreads, market volatility and banking leverage ratios, which are independent of US monetary policy.
-By identifying saving and banking glut shocks in a VAR framework, we also detect linkages with household indebtedness and the housing market, further suggesting a substantial risk-taking channel.
-Our evidence provides a new perspective on the autonomous role of foreign financial inflows on the US economy during the run-up to the global financial crisis.
+From the second half of the 1990s, the high saving propensity in emerging economies triggered massive inflows towards safe assets in the United States; then, from the early 2000s, global banks also increased investment in US markets targeting riskier securities.
+We investigate to what extent the global saving glut and the global banking glut have stimulated risk taking, and find significant effects on credit spreads, market volatility and bank leverage.
+In a VAR framework, we also detect linkages between foreign inflows, US household indebtedness and house prices, suggesting a substantial risk-taking channel.
+Our findings provide evidence of the autonomous role of foreign financial flows during the run-up to the global financial crisis.